pustotnik/playground/fwcmatch/README.md

   one at one time for single-threaded implementation.
   But it is important for multi-threaded implementation.
 - Increasing number of threads in multi-threaded implementation is not always optimal decision.
-But it is because file I/O is bottleneck for this task.
+But it is because file I/O is bottleneck for this task and it can increase thread contention.
-- Lock-free/busy-waiting solution is not the best choice for a common case.
+- Lock-free/busy-waiting solution is not always the best choice.
 - MTSem (semaphores) is similar to the MTCondVar (condition variables) in terms of performance but the MTCondVar is a little bit better.
 - Memory/data locality is important for general performance.